byjohnmckenna/byjohnmckenna.github.io/_posts/2014-06-10-dinosaurs.markdown

 ---
 layout: post
-title:      "Dinosaurs are extinct today"
+title: Dinosaurs are extinct today
-subtitle:   "because they lacked opposable thumbs and the brainpower to build a space program."
+subtitle: because they lacked opposable thumbs and the brainpower to build a space program.
-date:       2014-06-10 12:00:00
+date: 2014-06-10T12:00:00.000Z
-author:     "Start Bootstrap"
+author: Start Bootstrap
-header-img: "img/post-bg-01.jpg"
+"header-img": "img/post-bg-01.jpg"
+published: true
 ---

 <p>Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
 The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.</p>